MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 3. the packet belongs to a never encountered flow

-Case 3 is the case that defines flow direction, in fact a packet that does not fit in other flows (a new flow must be created) is automatically considered a forward packet: this translates into $IP_1$ and $Port_1$ being the source IP address and source port, $IP_2$ and $Port_2$ the destination values respectively as are found in the IP payload fields of the packet itself.
+Case 3 is the case that defines flow direction, in fact a packet that does not fit in other flows (a new flow must be created) is automatically considered as a forward packet: this translates into $IP_1$ and $Port_1$ being the source IP address and source port, $IP_2$ and $Port_2$ the destination values respectively, as are found in the IP payload fields of the packet itself.

 Case 2 happens when a packet has the roles of $IP_1$, $Port_1$ and $IP_2$, $Port_2$ exchanged.
 Instead of writing a new flow in the register $\langle IP_2, IP_1, Port_2, Port_1, Protocol \rangle$, it is checked if the inverse flow id is already present.
-This let us know that the flow exists, but the first packet encountered had the other direction (thus the current is a backward packet, only backward metrics will be updated).
+This let us know that the flow exists, but the first packet encountered had the other direction (thus the current is a backward packet; only backward metrics will be updated).

 Updating of the 20 numerical flow feature is fortunately easy: in the majority of them a sum, minimum or maximum are sufficient.
 The not trivial task is to update average and standard deviation having one new packet (which is directional) and the old value of average and standard deviation.
 This is feasible, after some rewriting of classic formulae, one can obtain: